broadinstitute/gnomad-deployments/reads/README.md

 To update the production reads service, update the image tag in the `bluegreen/kustomization.yaml` file, and open a PR.
 After review and merge, the service will automatically deploy to a preview environment.
 You can test/verify the preview deployment by setting your reads API URL to `https://gnomad.broadinstitute.org/reads-preview`.

 After verifying the preview deployment, you can promote the preview deployment to production using the `kubectl argo rollouts promote` command, or by clicking the "Promote" button in the Argo CD UI.
+The argo subcommand for kubectl can be installed via one of the methods documented at: https://argo-rollouts.readthedocs.io/en/stable/installation/#kubectl-plugin-installation.

 ### Development